 New Jersey Vehicular Homicide Defense Attorney

-	New Jersey Vehicular homicide attorney, Anthony N. Palumbo from the office of Palumbo & Renaud defends Death by Auto charges in Middlesex County, Essex County, and Union County including Elizabeth, Cranford, Linden, Westfield, Clark, Rahway, Roselle, Roselle Park, Plainfield, Mountainside, and Garwood.
+New Jersey Vehicular homicide attorney, Anthony N. Palumbo from The law offices of Anthony N. Palumbo defends Death by Auto charges in Middlesex County, Essex County, and Union County including Elizabeth, Cranford, Linden, Westfield, Clark, Rahway, Roselle, Roselle Park, Plainfield, Mountainside, and Garwood.
 I personally have over thirty-five (35) years of experience fighting for the rights of my clients criminal traffic offenses.
 Contact me today at 1-866-664-8118 to speak with an experienced attorney regarding your Death by Auto charges.

 Death by Auto, or criminal vehicular homicide, occurs when a driver kills someone while driving recklessly.
 Death by Auto is a second degree crime, and carries penalties of five to ten years in prison plus a license suspension period of five years to life.
 Whether a driver’s actions are ‘reckless’ within the meaning of the law is an issue that will be argued in court.
 If a criminal defense lawyer can prove that the driver’s actions were not reckless, the charge must be dismissed.
 I have been litigating criminal traffic offenses for many years and I have a very high success rate defending these charges.
 I have obtained countless acquittals and reduced charges for my clients.
 While each case is unique, there are numerous defenses that can be mounted against your charge.
 To learn the best possible outcome against your death by auto charge, and any potential setbacks given the specific facts of your case, contact me today for a free initial consultation.

 Call anytime, day or night, 24/7, no obligations, all questions answered